 The participatory learning philosophy I espouse concentrates on these deeper learning skills.
 From this perspective, traditional voting supplies limited information when used as a testing tool.

-Setting context We know that small group discussion is key to effective learning during an event.
+We know that small group discussion is key to effective learning during an event.
 But how do we set an initial context for discussion?
 Participatory voting techniques supply important information about the views, preferences, and experiences of participants, both as a group and as individuals.
-This information can then be used to set up appropriate discussions.
+You can then use this information to set up appropriate discussions.

-Eliciting information Perhaps the most important benefit of participatory voting techniques is their ability to elicit important information about the people, needs, and ideas in a group and make it available to the entire group.
-Although some voting techniques can be used to provide anonymous or semi-anonymous information, I believe that sharing information provided by group members to group members is one of the most powerful ways to strengthen connection, openness, and a sense of community in a group.
+Perhaps the most important benefit of participatory voting techniques is their ability to elicit important information about the people, needs, and ideas in a group and make it available to the entire group.
+Although you can use some voting techniques to provide anonymous or semi-anonymous information, I believe that sharing information provided by group members to group members is one of the most powerful ways to strengthen connection, openness, and a sense of community in a group.

 Allowing participants to discover those who agree or disagree with them or share their experience efficiently facilitates valuable connections between participants in ways unlikely to occur during traditional meetings.
 Giving group members opportunities to harness these techniques for their own discoveries about the group can further increase engagement in the group’s purpose.